 Navigating the modern dating world can be challenging.
 Here are 10 ways to date smarter and improve your odds of finding love.

-Navigating the world of dating today can have negative emotional and psychological effects on even the most confident daters.
+Navigating the modern dating world can have negative emotional and psychological effects on even the most confident daters.

 Have we become a nation of loners, and if so, what can we do about it?

-Sometimes walking away from a relationship that doesn't work can be one of the greatest gifts of self-compassion.
-So, should you go, or should you stay?
+Sometimes walking away from a relationship that doesn't work can be a great gift of self-compassion.
+So, should you stay, or should you go?

 Separating children from their families without cause will have catastrophic psychological effects on children and on society.